 “Enough slack, you two,” Emily shouted and grinned.
 “Race me home!”
-Emily opened up on her parents until she was a small dot in the distance.
+Emily opened up on them until she was a small dot in the distance.
 Mark and Katharine were already drenched with sweat, but the effort was keeping them warm on a freezing day.
 Fortunately, it had not rained or snowed since they arrived in Lancaster, Virginia, but this was the first day of a long cold snap.

 “I don’t have any calories left from your mother’s Christmas dinner,” gasped Katharine as she dug down for reserves to keep her daughter in sight.

 “Me, neither,” Mark grunted.
 Although a fine athlete all his life, he could never ride as fast as his wife or her teenage daughter.
 “That girl is keeping us trim anyway.”

 “Did we just ride 40 miles in two hours?”
 Mark asked Emily, as he and Katherine pushed their bikes into the garage.

 “Yeah, pretty slow, huh?”
 Emily winked.
-Katharine gave a soft wallop up the side of the head.
+Katharine gave her a soft wallop up the side of the head.
 “Hey, Mom.
 You were the triathlete, remember?”

 “Not any more.
 Chasing you is workout enough.”